-Mayakovsky will be performed as a double bill, alongside a new work from brilliant Viennese dramaturg Petra Freimund.
+Mayakovsky was performed as a double bill, alongside a new work from brilliant Viennese dramaturg Petra Freimund.
 Her work explores the 1917 Women's Revolution.
 Both productions benefit from a brand new stage design from artist and material engineer Thomas Duggan, who has constructed an immense geometric sculpture which will inhabit the Rich Mix theatre stage.
 The production will also feature new music by the remarkable Dirty Three, a recording gifted to the play by the band.

 Mayakovsky for Dash Arts dacha at The British Library - May 28th 2017

 A brilliant project by Dash Arts, to erect a moveable Dasha outside the British Library, something they've done a fair few times and for this occasion, as part of the #Revolution17 season, I had the chance to be Velimir Khlebnikov for an hour, talking about my peer Vladimir Mayakovsky, in the summer of 1917, between the revolution's Russia faced that year.
 A really remarkable setting and atmosphere, the playful dictum that we were all from one hundred years ago, experiencing the momentous events of 1917 was a lovely conceit, it lended itself perfectly to mixed tenses and humour.
 I followed a rendition of Prokofiev's Peter and the Wolf, pictured below, and began my guided conversation with Josephine Burton with a reading of Mayakovsky, stomping about the dacha.
 We then settled in to a long and fruitful discussion about the poet and the period, much of my research for my upcoming play, Mayakovsky, also for the #Revolution17, stood me in good stead.
 As ever Dash Arts doing fascinating work.

 The Cast of Mayakovsky!